cormac-rynne/mlflow-gcp/README.md

 <h3>Root (./)</h3>
 1. docker-compose.yaml: Orchestrates the deployment of MLflow, Postgres, and pgAdmin services using Docker.

-2. .env.sample: Template for environment variables required for configuring the Docker services.
+2. .env.sample: Template for environment variables required for configuring the Docker and GCP services

 3. servers.json.sample: Sample configuration file for setting up the pgAdmin server to connect to Postgres by default.

 <h3>Scripts (./scripts/)</h3>

-4. config.sh: Script to set environment variables and configurations for the VM and other project files in GCP.
+4. buildall.sh: Script to run create, firewall, transfer, and up scripts in that order

 5. create.sh: Automates the creation of a GCP VM instance and the installation of Docker.